awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 ### Prerequisites to using a self\-managed PostgreSQL database as a AWS DMS source<a name="CHAP_Source.PostgreSQL.Prerequisites.SelfManaged"></a>

 Before migrating data from a self\-managed PostgreSQL source database, do the following:
-+ Make sure that you use a PostgreSQL database that is version 9\.4\.x or later\.
++ Make sure that you use a PostgreSQL database that is version 9\.4\.x or higher\.
 + For full\-load plus CDC tasks or CDC\-only tasks, grant superuser permissions for the user account specified for the PostgreSQL source database\.
 The user account needs superuser permissions to access replication\-specific functions in the source\.
 For full\-load only tasks, the user account needs SELECT permissions on tables to migrate them\.
 + Add the IP address of the AWS DMS replication server to the `pg_hba.conf` configuration file and enable replication and socket connections\.
 An example follows\.